mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 ### Details on select as a language to specify input datasets

 The selection (domain specific) language first specifies a level at which the data is exported ('Select patient').
 If processing depends on a single series only a 'Select series' will export a single random image series.
 If 'Select study' is used (default) all matching series of a study are exported.
 The 'from study' is not functional at the moment.
 In the future it is supposed to allow a construct like 'from earliest PROJECT_NAME by StudyDate as DICOM'.
 The third part is a list of where clauses delimited by 'also where series has' to separate selections for different series.
+A where clause can be named using the optional "named SOMENAME".
+This string will be available to the workflow to help identify the individual image series types.
 Each where clause is a list of rules that use the tags available for each series (rpp status).
 Only tags from 'rpp status' work.
 If a new tag needs to be included that is not yet part of the series information provided by 'rpp status' add the tag first to a new classify rule.
 Afterwards a new tag referencing that rule would appear in ClassifyTypes and can be used in select (`ClassifyType containing <new type>`).

 The possible syntax for rules are: